AngeloHYang/movieRate-Public/README.md

 ## English

+This is a "basic version of IMDb".
+You can add movies (input their names, your ratings and comments), view them, export them and delete them.

 **WARNING** This is but a coding practice for a freshman creating his project for the first time.
 You may encounter lack of functions, tons of possible bugs, grammatical problems, and bad logics.

 ### System Requirements